hanez/chkusr/README.md

 # chkusr

-chkusr is a set of programs to verify information about a user on UNIX based systems.
+chkusr is a set of programs to verify information about a user and/or group on UNIX based systems.

  * [The idea](#the-idea)
     * [Requirements](#requirements)